-Interest expense as presented includes net realized loss or gain related to the interest rate swaps.
+(a) Interest expense as presented includes net realized loss or gain related to interest rate swaps.

-Amounts are calculated in accordance with the cash distribution policies of each of our equity investments.
-Distributions from our equity investments represent our respective share of these entities' quarterly distributable cash for the current reporting period. (c)
+(b) Amounts are calculated in accordance with the cash distribution policies of each of our equity investments.
+Distributions from our equity investments represent our respective share of these entities' quarterly distributable cash for the current reporting period.

-current reporting period.
-This amount represents our proportional 49.34 percent share of the distribution declared by our equity investee, Iroquois, for the current reporting period.
-For the three months ended March 31, 2019, the amount includes our 49.34 percent share of the Iroquois unrestricted cash distribution amounting to approximately \$2.6 million (March 31, 2020- none).
+(c) This amount represents our proportional 49.34 percent share of the distribution declared by our equity investee, Iroquois, for the current reporting period.
+For the three and six months ended June 30, 2019, the amount includes our 49.34 percent share of the Iroquois unrestricted cash distribution amounting to approximately \$2.6 million and \$5.2 million, respectively (three and six months ended June 30, 2020 - none).

+million and \$5.2 million, respectively (three and six months ended June 30, 2020 - none).

 Distributions to non-controlling interests represent the respective share of our consolidated entities' distributable cash not owned by us for the periods presented.

 The Partnership's maintenance capital expenditures include expenditures made to maintain, over the long term, the operating capacity, system integrity and reliability of our pipeline assets.
-This amount represents the Partnership's and its consolidated subsidiaries' maintenance capital expenditures and does not include the Partnership's share of maintenance capital expenditures.
+This amount represents the Partnership's and its consolidated subsidiaries' maintenance capital expenditures and does not include the Partnership's share of maintenance capital expenditures for our equity investments.
 Such amounts are reflected in "Distributions from equity investments" as those amounts are withheld by those entities from their quarterly distributable cash.

-No incentive distributions were declared to the General Partner for both the three months ended March 31, 2020 and 2019.
-For the three months ended March 31, 2020 and 2019, no distributions were allocated to the Class B units.
+No incentive distributions were declared to the General Partner for both the three and six months ended June 30, 2020 and 2019.

+(9) For the three and six months ended June 30, 2020 and 2019, no distributions were allocated to the Class B units.
 Please read Notes 8 and 9 within Item 1.
 "Financial Statements" for additional disclosures on the Class B units.

-Three months ended March 31, 2020 Compared to Same Period in 2019
+Three Months Ended June 30, 2020 Compared to the Same Period in 2019